 Sources: World Bank; World Economic Forum

 Sources: World Economic Forum; International Telecommunication Union

 The measurements displayed in tables 2-4 concern tangible – and often material – aspects of digital performance.
-Obviously, they are important; the better the digital endowment of a country, the more that country is likely to generate high economic growth on the back of digitisation.
+Obviously, they are important; the better the digital endowment of a country, the more that country is likely to generate high economic growth on the back of digitization.
 Yet economic indicators alone do not give the full picture.
-Arguably, it is justified to add two countries to the group of digital frontrunners that usually are not found in that category, and that show a digital performance that is trailing frontrunners and, in some indicators, is closer to digital convergers.
+Arguably, there are good reasons to add two countries to the group of digital frontrunners that usually are not found in that category, and that show a digital performance that is trailing frontrunners and, in some indicators, is closer to digital convergers.
 These countries are Latvia and Lithuania.

 There is a simple reason for this choice: both Latvia and Lithuania have made substantial progress in their digital performance and – more importantly – they are generally economies that support the policy ambitions of digital frontrunners.
 Moreover, these two countries are generally very open and trade-dependent economies with little choice to substitute imported technology adoption by domestic technology creation.
 Importantly, the policy culture in these two countries is generally progressive on matters related to technology and technological change.
 Like other digital frontrunners – such as their neighbors Estonia, Finland and Sweden – it is likely that Latvia and Lithuania would favour a larger space for the digital economy even if they were uncertain about its economic benefits.
 And this is a distinguishing hallmark of all digital frontrunners – they have a “policy instinct” in matters of the digital economy that is based on openness to technological change and its ensuing effects on the society.